veracode/verademo-dotnetcore/docs/flaws/cwe-100-technology-specific-input-validation-problems.md

 Exploit
 -------
 1. Login
-2. Go to `/profile` and change the password to a single character
+2. Go to `/profile` and change the username to a single character

 Mitigation
 ----------
-* Validate that the password is appropriate in-code based on security policy
+* Validate that the username is appropriate in-code based on security policy (eg alphanumeric with underscores)

 Remediation
 -----------